-Chk1 is also believed to facilitate tumor cell resistance to chemotherapy or radiation-induced DNA damage and, as such, the combination of SRA737 with these standards-of-care may provide synergistic anti-tumor activity.
+The combination of SRA737 with other modalities, such as other agents that target the DDR network and certain chemotherapeutics, may also provide synergistic anti-tumor activity via a variety of potential biological mechanisms.
 Importantly, the oral bioavailability of SRA737 may afford greater dosing flexibility for both monotherapy and combination therapy settings than is possible with intravenously administered agents.

 We are pursuing an innovative development plan for SRA737, which is currently being evaluated in two Phase 1/2 clinical trials in patients with advanced cancer.
 SRA737-01 is intended to evaluate SRA737’s potential to induce synthetic lethality as monotherapy, while the SRA737-02 is intended to evaluate the combination of SRA737 potentiated by subtherapeutic, low dose gemcitabine.
 Concurrently, we are conducting preclinical research evaluating SRA737 in combination with other DDR-targeted agents, including poly ADP ribose polymerase (PARP) inhibitors, as well as with immuno-oncology therapeutics, that may guide a potential next wave of clinical development for our asset, possibly further broadening its therapeutic utility.

 Sierra Oncology retains the global commercialization rights to both SRA737 and SRA141.